blue domes on the mountain

 The Salkantay Trek in Sky Domes 5 days is the preferred alternative for travelers who have more time and want to make the classic Salkantay route in 5 days sleeping in camps with Eco Domes of greater comfort and walking in a small group of maximum 8 travelers.

-A guided tour of 5 days with which you will travel a total of 46 miles (75 km) divided into 4 stages, until you reach the citadel of Machu Picchu.
+A guided tour of 5 days with which you will travel a total of 75 kilometers divided into 4 stages, until you reach the citadel of Machu Picchu.
 Get ready to get lost on a steep and remote path that will take you to the impressive Humantay Lake, in front of the Salkantay mountain, through cloud forests and on the edge of the lushest Peruvian jungle.

 Tour details